The U-Multirank indicators are based on a variety of data sources and data collection tools.

 From the beginning it has been an important objective to reduce the burden of data collection by using publicly available data sources.
 Especially the use of available data for countries with large higher education systems would be a promising option.
-Last year U-Multirank explored national datasets for two higher education systems: the US system and the UK system and this year two more systems were explored: the Netherlands and Ontorio, Canada.
-Data have been extracted from national datasets for a large number of higher education institutions in the US (245 institutions), the UK (around 160 institutions), the Netherlands (45 institutions), Ontario (24 institutions) and Sweden (41 institutions)
+Starting with national datasets for two higher education systems: the US system and the UK system, we continuously extended the number of countries where we use national data bases by Australia, the Netherlands, Finland, Sweden, Italy and Ontario, Canada.
+Data have been extracted from national datasets for a large number of higher education institutions in the US (232 institutions), the UK (165 institutions), Finland (36 institutions), Italy (83 institutions), the Netherlands (50 institutions), Ontario (24 institutions) and Sweden (45 institutions).

 In the Netherlands, the data were retrieved from the publicly available tables of DUO, Studiekeuze123, VSNU and VH.
 The Ontario data originate from the CODUR database of the Council of Ontario Universities.
 Conversion tables can be downloaded.

 Based on the data from the prefilling, several ranking and mapping indicators could be calculated.
 In addition to the questionnaire-based indicators, bibliometric and patent-related indicators were retrieved for all HEIs for which data are in those databases.